 - Paragraph Text

 Watch this video to get familiar with what the plugin can offer you in the free version:

 ✅The Flexible Checkout Fields PRO lets you create many more field types:

 - Radio button

 - Color Picker

 - File Upload

-You have learned how to create WooCommerce My Account custom fields in your store.
+You have learned how to add custom fields to My Account.
 However, the plugin has much more to offer.
-First, it lets you create around 10 types of fields.
-You can also use features like conditional logic etc. Read our Checkout Fields Guide → to learn more about this topic!
+First, it lets you create around 20 types of fields.
+You can also use features like conditional logic etc. Check out the Related articles box for more guides.